Great Lakes and Student Loan Forgiveness Programs

 As a full-time public employee, or as a full-time volunteer in AmeriCorps and Peace Corps, you could be eligible for Public Service Loan Forgiveness (PSLF) through Great Lakes.

-In addition to working for a PSLF-approved employer, you’ll also need to have loans that qualify for Public Service Loan Forgiveness with Great Lakes.
-Plus, as part of getting approved, you’ll need to make 120 consecutive, on-time payments towards these qualifying loans.
-Then once you’ve met all the requirements, your student loans could be forgiven completely.
+In addition to working for a PSLF-approved employer, you’ll need to have loans that qualify for Public Service Loan Forgiveness with Great Lakes, and make 120 consecutive, on-time payments towards these qualifying loans.
+Once you’ve met all the requirements, your student loans may become eligible for forgiveness.

-Been denied for PSLF before, even though you qualified?
-Discover more information on the Temporary Expanded Public Service Loan Forgiveness (TEPSLF) program, which helps eligible borrowers in your situation.
+Have you been denied for PSLF before, even though you qualified?
+Get information on the Temporary Expanded Public Service Loan Forgiveness (TEPSLF) program, which helps eligible borrowers in your situation.